Mighty Terry inspires Chelsea to League Cup glory

 They are now five points clear with a game in hand and Mourinho, fresh from ending his personal drought of not having won any trophy for three years, still has a treble in his lofty sights with the Champions League also on the agenda.

-There could be no argument about Chelsea’s superiority against a side who thrashed them on New Year’s Day even though Spurs had the better of a poor first half in which the one moment of real quality was when Christian Eriksen’s free kick for Spurs rattled Petr Cech’s bar.
+There could be no argument about Chelsea’s superiority against a side who thrashed them on New Year’s Day even though Spurs had the better of a poor first half in which the one moment of quality was Christian Eriksen’s free kick for Spurs that rattled Petr Cech’s bar.

-Most interest seemed to stem from Costa’s desire to enjoy a war with everything that moved until Branislav Ivanovic was awarded a free kick on the right wing just before halftime, skillfully controlling Terry’s aimless hoiked effort towards the touchline and drawing the foul from Nacer Chadli.
+Most interest seemed to stem from Costa’s desire to enjoy a war with everything that moved until Branislav Ivanovic was awarded a free kick just before halftime, skillfully controlling Terry’s aimless hoik towards the touchline and drawing the foul from Nacer Chadli.

 From Willian’s free kick, chaos reigned as Danny Rose failed to clear, the ball deflected to Terry and his shot struck Eric Dier to leave Hugo Lloris helpless.